INDONESIA FURNITURE AS A KEY TO NATIONAL ECONOMY

 Based on this reality, furniture from these natural materials attracts a very high interest on the international market.
 This allows local furniture manufacturers to create high-quality products while minimizing import costs, making them competitive on an international scale.

-What truly sets Indonesian furniture apart is the craftsmanship.
+What truly sets Indonesia furniture apart is the craftsmanship.
 People around the world know the regions of Jepara, Yogya, Cirebon, and Bali for their furniture-making traditions.

 Each piece of furniture in Indonesia has its own story.
-In a global market that is currently dominated by machine-made products, Indonesian handmade furniture has its appeal in the international market.
-This is because Indonesian handmade furniture highlights its uniqueness with intricate details.
+In a global market that is currently dominated by machine-made products, Indonesia handmade furniture has its appeal in the international market.
+This is because Indonesia handmade furniture highlights its uniqueness with intricate details.
 Also distinct organic and handmade characteristics that are very different from machinery products.

 In addition, nowadays, international enthusiasts are increasingly interested in natural-handmade products that have a story to them, and Indonesia is perfect for this with its strong culture and deeply rooted history in furniture.